More Rohingya refugees reach Indonesia after weeks at sea

 “They are very weak because of dehydration and exhaustion after weeks at sea,” Fauzi said.

+A distressing video circulated widely in social media showed the 185 dehydrated and exhausted Rohingya, crumpled weakly and emaciated, many crying for help.

-They were taken to the village hall and will stay there while they receive help from residents, health workers and others.
+The 83 men, 70 women and 32 children were transferred by military trucks to a school just before midnight on Monday from a village hall where they previously received help from residents, health workers and others.

+One of the refugees who spoke some Malay and identified himself as Rosyid, told The Associated Press that they left a camp in Bangladesh at the end of November and drifted on the open sea.
+He said at least “20 of us died aboard due to high waves and sick, and their bodies were thrown into the sea.”

-Fauzi said that immigration officials and police were trying to identify the refugee to determine if they were from the group of 190 Rohingya who were reported by United Nations to be drifting in a small boat in the Andaman Sea for a month.
+Chris Lewa, the director of the Arakan Project, which works in support of Myanmar’s Rohingya, confirmed on Tuesday that the boat that landed on Ujong Pie beach on Monday was from the group of 190 Rohingya who were reported by United Nations to be drifting in a small boat in the Andaman Sea for a month.

+She told AP by email that the arrivals were among four groups of Rohingya refugees that had left Cox’s Bazar district in Bangladesh late November by smaller boats to avoid detection by local coast guards before they were transferred onto four larger boats for their respective journeys.

+A Vietnamese oil ship rescued one of the boats with more than 150 people onboard off the coast of Myanmar on Dec.
+8, but then towed it to shore after provide them with food and water, Lewa said.

 The UNHCR on Friday urged countries to rescue the refugees, saying reports indicated they were in dire condition with insufficient food or water.